marcus-bornman/cos_790_assignment_3/README.md

 # COS710 Assignment 2

-> This assignment involves comparing the performance of a single-point selection perturbative hyper-heuristic and multipoint selection perturbative hyper-heuristic for solving the examination timetabling problem.
+> This assignment involves implementation of a generation constructive hyper-heuristics to create heuristics for the symmetric and asymmetric travelling salesman problem.

 ## Overview